Synonym(s)

 DefinitionThis section has been translated automatically.

-The holly is a summer or evergreen shrub/tree of the family Aquifoliaceae, which grows up to 10m high.
-The plant is native to central and southern Europe.
-The somewhat leathery, egg-shaped leaves, which are usually alternately arranged on the branches, are up to 7cm long, usually stalked and have smooth or serrated to thorny leaf edges.
+The holly, also known as Christmas decoration, is a deciduous or evergreen shrub/tree up to 10m high from the holly family (Aquifoliaceae).
+The plant is native to Central and Southern Europe.
+The somewhat leathery, ovate leaves, which are usually arranged alternately on the branches, are up to 7 cm long, usually stalked and have smooth or serrated to thorny leaf edges.
 The flowers (May-June) are small and axillary.
-The red, approximately pea-sized drupes each contain 1-10 seeds.
+The red, pea-sized drupes each contain 1-10 seeds.
 They are poisonous.
 For adults, 20-30 berries are considered deadly.

-Ilex aquifolium is the parent plant of Folia Aquifiliae (Folia aquifolii), the holly leaves, also known as holly thorn leaves, which are used in folk medicine.
+Ilex aquifolium is the parent plant of Folia Aquifiliae (Folia aquifolii), the holly leaves, also known as buckthorn leaves, which are used in folk medicine.

-In cosmetic formulations "Ilex aquifolium extract" is extracted from the leaves and fruits by steam distillation.
+In cosmetic formulations, "Ilex aquifolium extract" is obtained from the leaves and fruits by steam distillation.